 - Software: Free, open source

-- GPU infrastructure: 8GB VRAM minimum, scaling to 40-80GB for concurrent users
+- GPU infrastructure: 8GB VRAM minimum, scaling to 32 to 80GB for concurrent users

-- Choose Tabby if: You need self-hosted AI coding assistance and have GPU infrastructure ready.
-Code completion is your priority, with review as a bonus.
+Choose Tabby if: Self-hosted AI coding assistance is the priority and GPU infrastructure is already available.
+Code completion comes first, with review as a bonus.

-- Skip it if: Dedicated code review workflows are your primary requirement.
+Skip it if: Dedicated code review workflows are the main requirement.
 Tabby's assistance-first architecture may not fit review-focused needs.

 4. villesau/ai-codereviewer

-With 986 GitHub stars and 886 forks, villesau/ai-codereviewer has the highest community adoption among open-source GitHub Actions options.
+With approximately 1,000 GitHub stars and 882 forks, villesau/ai-codereviewer has the highest community adoption among open source GitHub Actions options.
 Native workflow integration means setup requires only adding a workflow file rather than deploying infrastructure.

-The tool uses OpenAI GPT-4 for review generation, providing stronger contextual understanding than rule-based static analysis.
-On our test PRs, it caught logic errors and suggested improvements that grep-based tools missed.
+The tool uses OpenAI's GPT-4 to generate reviews with stronger contextual understanding than rule-based static analysis.
+On the test PRs, it caught logic errors and suggested improvements that grep-based tools missed.

 Setup took under an hour.
-Add a workflow file, configure your OpenAI API key as a secret, and you're running.
-No infrastructure provisioning, no GPU requirements, no Docker deployments.
+Add a workflow file, configure an OpenAI API key as a secret, and the tool is running.
+No infrastructure provisioning, no GPU requirements, and no Docker deployments.

-The tradeoff: your code leaves your infrastructure.
+The catch: code leaves your infrastructure.
 Every PR diff goes to OpenAI's API for analysis.

-- Fastest setup: only the Workflow file configuration.
+- Fastest setup: Only workflow file configuration.
 No infrastructure to provision or maintain.

-- Highest community adoption: 986 stars and 886 forks indicate active usage and troubleshooting resources.
+- Highest community adoption: ~1,000 stars and 882 forks mean active usage and available troubleshooting resources.

 - GPT-4 quality: Stronger contextual understanding than rule-based alternatives.